ysangj/Resume/README.md

 # Resume
 This is a Repo for my Resume.
-Updated as of August, 2017.
+Updated as of January, 2018